matthewbrake/bill-ocr/README.md

 -   [Node.js](https://nodejs.org/) (v18 or higher) and npm installed.

-### Step 1: Create Your Environment File
+### Step 1: Create Your Environment File (Optional)

-This is where you'll put your secret keys.
+You can provide default keys in a `.env` file.
+These can be overridden later in the app's settings panel.

 1. In the project's main folder, create a new file named `.env`.
-2. Open the `.env` file and add the following, pasting your keys where indicated:
+2. Open the `.env` file and add the following.
+These will be the default values when the app first loads.

     ```bash
-    # Required: Your Google Gemini API Key.
+    # Optional: Your Google Gemini API Key can be set as a default.
     # Get a free key from Google AI Studio: https://aistudio.google.com/app/apikey
     API_KEY="YOUR_GEMINI_API_KEY_HERE"